theobald-software/theobald-software.github.io/_includes/_content/en/bw-hierarchies/table-output.md

 ### Output of a Hierarchy Structure

-The output of Hierarchy components is always contains the same columns:
+The default output of the BW Hierarchy component contains the following columns:

 - **NodeID:**
 Unique node key.